masters3d/supportfiles/README.md

 https://www.windowscentral.com/how-find-reason-pc-shutdown-no-reason-windows-10

+Get a report of power stuff in an html form:
+`powercfg /systempowerreport`

+The html gets saved on the current directory.

 # Git Settings
 This fixes the line ending so you can use the git from inside bash ubuntu in windows.
 `git config --global core.autocrlf true`